BANGLA SERIES, DAY 1 – 4

 EXPECTATIONS

-After two less than enjoyable red eye flights and a terrible 5 hour layover in Istanbul’s airport (great airport if you work out where everything is) we landed in Dhaka.
+After two less-than-enjoyable red-eye flights and a terrible 5-hour layover in Istanbul’s airport (great airport if you work out where everything is), we landed in Dhaka.

-I don’t get as excited as I used to for trips, not sure if it’s because I am too busy to think about it or just numb to the feeling of new trips.
+I don’t get as excited as I used to for trips, not sure if it’s because I am too busy to think about it, or just numb to the feeling of new trips.
 But Dhaka was a place I had high hopes for.

 Inside the Fashion Slums of Bangladesh